-There are some gaps with SolarGapsPosted by b5baxter in News, on May 31, 2017
+There are some gaps with SolarGapsPosted by karen in News, Our News, on May 31, 2017

 We have had a few people ask about SolarGaps (https://solargaps.com), a new product that turns windows blinds into solar panels.

 Here are some things to consider about this product: